 You cannot take containers larger than 100 mL or 100 g, even if they are only partially-filled.
 For example, you cannot take a 200 g toothpaste tube that is half full.

-At the screening point, you must present all liquids, aerosols and gels in your carry-on baggage separately for screening.
+At the screening point, you may need to present all liquids, aerosols and gels in your carry-on baggage separately for screening.

 Some of these items may also be dangerous goods.